sohammahajan196/Adaptron/PLAN.md

 ## 3. Milestone-by-milestone implementation notes

 Mirrors PRD §11, numbered 1-9 to match.
-[TASKS.md](./TASKS.md) prepends
-a **Milestone 0** for one-time repo scaffolding (license, CI, pyproject skeleton, Cursor rules) that has no corresponding PRD milestone since it produces no product-facing behavior.
-Each milestone below should be a separate branch/PR with its own tests before moving to the next.
+[TASKS.md](./TASKS.md) turns these into **Phases 0–9** (Phase 0 = scaffolding with no PRD counterpart) and splits each into session-sized tasks with acceptance criteria.
+Prefer one phase (or one Task X.Y) per branch/PR with tests before moving on.

 ### Milestone 1 — Core agent/port abstraction